A type of blood and bone marrow cancer. Also known as AML.

 Chemicals released by glands into the bloodstream to control how organs and tissues function.

-Cancer that has spread from where it started to a distant part of the body (metastatic) but still responds to treatments in the body.
+Cancer that has spread from where it started to a distant part of the body.

 A group of disorders caused by blood cells that are poorly formed or don’t work properly.
 Also known as MDS.